wy-go/wy-go.github.io/index.md

 I am a 4th year software engineering undergraduate student at Shandong University, where I have been lucky to be advised by [Weiguo Liu](https://faculty.sdu.edu.cn/liuweiguo1/en/index/608648/list/index.htm).

-My research interests lie in efficient deep learning and quantum computing.
+My research interests lie in efficient deep learning, computer architecture and quantum computing.
 My motivation is to utilize the cutting-edge technologies to improve the world.

-## News
--

 ## Project
 - [ExAllTrue](https://exalltrue.github.io/eedc4/)